 We found 8 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield Gold HMO near Land O Lakes, FL.

-Dr. Dennis Feldman is a physician who specializes in adult gastroenterology.
+Dr. Dennis Feldman is a specialist in adult gastroenterology.
 He works in Tampa, FL and Land O Lakes, FL.
 Dr. Feldman is especially interested in inflammatory bowel disease, liver disease, and colorectal cancer screening.
-On average, patients gave Dr. Feldman a rating of 3.5 stars out of 5 star average patient rating.
-Dr. Feldman is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+On average, patients gave Dr. Feldman a rating of 3.5 stars out of 5.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He graduated from George Washington University School of Medicine and Health Sciences.
 Dr. Feldman is affiliated with Florida Medical Clinic.

 Relevant Interests: , inflammatory bowel disease, acid reflux (GERD)